drewgillson/looker-ci-cd-with-actions/README.md

     - Persistent Derived Tables: yes
     - Temp Database: looker_tmp

-3. On your PROD instance, create a blank project called 'production'
+5. On your PROD instance, create a blank project called 'production'
     - Configure the project to use a git bare repository

-4. On your DEV instance, create a project called 'dev' using the Git Repository URL [git://github.com/drewgillson/my_fruit_basket.git](https://github.com/drewgillson/my_fruit_basket) as the starting point
+6. On your DEV instance, create a project called 'dev' using the Git Repository URL [git://github.com/drewgillson/my_fruit_basket.git](https://github.com/drewgillson/my_fruit_basket) as the starting point
     - Create a new repository in your own Github account
     - Go to the dev Project Settings page and reset the git connection
     - Point the project to your new repository and ensure you give the Deploy Key write access

-6. Create API keys for your user, you will need the client ID and secret in the next step.
+7. Create API keys for your user, you will need the client ID and secret in the next step.

-7. Set values for the following secrets on your Github project's Settings > Secrets page.
-You can find the values for your public and private key in your `~/.ssh` directory.
+8. Set values for the following secrets on your Github project's Settings > Secrets page.
+You can find the values for your public and private key in your `~/.ssh` directory and you should use the same key that Terraform used.

     | Secret                  | Example Value                                             |
     |-------------------------|-----------------------------------------------------------|